 Whether you are looking for thrills or just a spot to relax near the water, the water parks at Walt Disney World have something for everyone.
 When it comes to the thrills, both Blizzard Beach and Typhoon Lagoon have their fair share of water slides that send guests flying down aboard a cushion of water that propels them all the way to the bottom of the slide.

-Each park has it’s own unique theme, with Blizzard Beach being a former ski resort that (mostly) melted away and Typhoon Lagoon having survived a typhoon, has surfboards, boats and palm trees blown all throughout the park.
-When it comes to the thrilling water slides, every guest has their own favorites.
+Each park has its own unique theme, with Blizzard Beach being a former ski resort that (mostly) melted away and Typhoon Lagoon having survived a typhoon, has surfboards, boats, and palm trees blown all throughout the park.
+Every guest has their own favorites when it comes to the thrilling water slides.
 They might prefer tube slides over body slides or speed versus how rough the White-Water Rapids are.
-While we suggest that everyone should try them all at least once, we have put together a list of the top 10 water slides to help get you started.
+While we suggest everyone try them all at least once, we have put together a list of the top ten water slides to help get you started.

 10 – Downhill Double Dipper – Blizzard Beach

 For a short burst of speed and a quick thrill, the Downhill Double Dipper is the perfect slide.
 A pair of side-by-side racing slides identical to one another provides the perfect location for you to hone your speed skills.
 Each rider gets a tube and waits at a retractable starting gate.
 Once the raceway is cleared, the gates will open and drop guests down 50 feet.
 Moving at just over 25mph, it’s a quick ride that pits guests against one another to see who is the fastest.
 A large digital stop clock displays the race times down to a hundredth of a second, so guests can compare their times and try to beat their personal bests.

 9 – Runoff Rapids – Blizzard Beach